duyet/okie.one/INSTALL.md

 ## Environment Setup

 First, you'll need to set up your environment variables.
-Create a `.env.local` file in the root of the project with the following variables:
+Create a `.env.local` file in the root of the project with the variables from `.env.example`

 ```bash
 # Supabase